 With roots extending five generations back and spanning between East Harlem and the South Bronx, Xavier A Santiago is a dedicated Community Board 11 resident.
 A staunch supporter of the local economy, his film production company has hired and filmed within the district and surrounding NYC areas.
 Previous leadership roles include: Treasurer, Chair of the Housing Committee and Economic Development Committee.
 He currently serves as the Vice-Chair of Community Board 11 and Chairs the Statement of District Needs & Budget Committee

 Ryan Sheffield has been a member of CB11 since 2017 and has lived in East Harlem since 2016.
 He currently works at financial services firm Cantor Fitzgerald and formerly served as a Captain in the U.S. Army with tours in Iraq (2011) and Afghanistan (2012-2013).
-Ryan is the Vice Chair of the Environment, Open Space & Parks Committee and a member of the Licenses & Permits Committee.
+Ryan is the Chair of the Environment, Open Space & Parks Committee and a member of the Licenses & Permits Committee.
 Ryan is also a staunch advocate for LGBTQ rights and equality.
 In his free time, Ryan enjoys walking the East River Esplanade, traveling, and spending time with his family and friends.